-A number of new and amended standards are effective for annual periods beginning after January 1, 2020, which the Group has not early adopted.
-None of these standards are expected to have a significant effect on the consolidated financial statements of the Group, while the most relevant ones are set out below:
+A number of new standards and amendments are effective for annual periods beginning after January 1, 2021 and have not been applied in preparing the consolidated financial statements.
+None of these standards are expected to be relevant on the consolidated financial statements of the Group, except for the following:

-Amendments to PAS 1: Classification of Liabilities as Current or Non-current (effective January 1, 2023)
+PAS 1: Classification of Liabilities as Current or Non-current

-The amendments clarify that liabilities are classified as either current or noncurrent, depending on the rights that exist at the end of the reporting period.
-Classification is unaffected by the expectations of the entity or events after the reporting date (e.g. the receipt of a waver or a breach of covenant).
+The narrow-scope amendments clarify that liabilities are classified as either current or noncurrent, depending on the rights that exist at the end of the reporting period.
+Classification is unaffected by the expectations of the entity or events after the reporting date (e.g., the receipt of a waver or a breach of covenant).
 The amendments also clarify what PAS 1 means when it refers to the 'settlement' of a liability.

 The amendments could affect the classification of liabilities, particularly for entities that previously considered management's intentions to determine classification and for some liabilities that can be converted into equity.
-The amendments are not expected to have a significant impact on the consolidated financial statements of the Group.